top of page

 Overall, the focus group shared similar struggles with staying motivated and often had doubts about whether or not they were moving in the right direction with self-managing symptoms.
 Individuals also suggested that lots of encouragement and positive visual cues would be most valuable for mental health support in an app.

-Visualizing Quality of Life in the PolarUs app
+Visualizing quality of life in the PolarUs app

 bottom of page